kyukee/dotfiles/README.md

 + **youtube+ settings**  just import it to easily customiza all settings

 ## notes
-This is not a list of programs you have to install.
-It's just a list of things I like to use.
-Consider it my checklist of things to have when installing a new os.
+Consider this my checklist of things that i want when installing a new os.
+dotfiles.py can be used to install all the necesssary config files in their directories or to make a backup of the config files.
+Run it by using _python dotfiles.py arg_, where arg can be _install_ or _backup_.
+There's also a list for excluded files, among others.
+Look at the code for more info.